Natalia Fedner: On Dressing the A-List and Innate Sex Appeal

 “I like to credit Craigslist for my opportunity to work with Beyonce”

 If you don’t know Natalia Fedner by name, you certainly know her designs.
-Her glittering, signature ‘Stretch Metal’ has been seen on Beyonce in her visual albums, on Cardi B as part of a Halloween look, dripped over Meg Thee Stallion in a music video, donned by Lenny Kravitz, Shakira, JLo, Kylie, and many many more.
-Her dresses are arguably the most enviable fashion items on the market; they glisten and grab the eye while leaving “negative space” for each woman’s skin to share its own glimmering quality.
-Her latest collection, which uses her patented fabric in shades from gold to charcoal, includes a wide array of items: thong underwear, crop tops, gowns, and even unisex tanks.
-Natalia is constantly inundated with requests from celebrities for custom pieces.
+Her signature ‘Stretch Metal’ has been seen on Beyonce in her visual albums, donned by Cardi B as part of a Halloween look, dripped over Meg Thee Stallion in a music video, worn by Lenny Kravitz, Shakira, JLo, Kylie, and many many more.
+Her dresses are arguably the most enviable fashion items on the market; they glisten and grab the eye while leaving “negative space” for skin to show.
+Her latest collection, which uses her patented fabric in shades from gold to charcoal, includes a wide array of pieces: thong underwear, crop tops, gowns, and even unisex tanks.
+Natalia is constantly inundated with requests from celebrities for custom creations.
 But even if you purchase ready-to-ship, you’ll be sure to find that each garment looks and feels like nothing you’ve ever seen before.

 “I like to credit Craigslist for my opportunity to work with Beyonce,” Natalia began.
 Cue shock and confusion.
 I could feel myself leaning in, eager for the story.
 Natalia then regaled me with a tale that is truly what dreams are made of, the very reason people around the world move to cities like Los Angeles with a wish that someday they too can make it big. . .

 As a young designer, Natalia found herself searching for a new roommate for her LA apartment.
-Open to any option, she landed in conversation with an older male applicant who candidly mentioned that he was working with B. Akerlund.
+Open to any option, she connected with an older male applicant via craigslist, and he candidly mentioned that he was working with B. Akerlund.
 Eager at the name of a stylist who’d dressed wish-list stars like Madonna, Natalia took a gamble and asked for an introduction, though her hopes were humble.
 A mere two days later, the connection was made and before long the pair met at B’s showroom.
 In a matter of weeks, Natalia got the call: “I have a project.
 I can’t tell you a lot about it, but I think your stuff would be good for it.”
 The secret project was ‘Lemonade,’ Beyonce’s sensational visual album.

 Queen Bey has continued to be clothed in Natalia Fedner originals, including a silver thong and garter in the artwork for ‘Renaissance.’
 And, a teaser: we may very well see some more of Natalia’s work worn as the rollout for the album continues.